tlambert03/llspy-slm/README.rst

 #.
 Install `Anaconda <https://www.anaconda.com/download/>`_
 #.
 Launch a ``terminal`` window (OS X, Linux), or ``Anaconda Prompt`` (Windows)
 #.
-Install llspy-slm:
+Install llspy-slm (note: as of version 0.2.0, you now must install
+   either pyside2 or pyqt explicitly):

     .. code:: bash

         > conda create -n slmenv
-        # for conda ≥ 4.4.0
         > conda activate slmenv
-        # for conda < 4.4.0
-        > activate slmenv
-        # or on OS X / Linux
-        > source activate slmenv

-        > conda install -c talley -c conda-forge llspy-slm
+        > conda install -c talley -c conda-forge llspy-slm pyqt

     The ``create -n slmenv`` line creates a virtual environment.
     This is optional, but recommended as it easier to uninstall cleanly and prevents conflicts with any other python environments.
     If installing into a virtual environment, you must source the environment before proceeding, and each time before using llspy-slm.

 #.
 The gui can be launched with ``slmgen``.
-You can create a bash script or batch file to autoload the environment and launch the program if desired.
+You can create a bash script
+   or batch file to autoload the environment and launch the program if desired.

     .. code:: bash

         # Launch Anaconda Prompt and type...
-        # for conda ≥ 4.4.0

         > conda activate slmenv
-        # for conda < 4.4.0
-        > activate slmenv
-        # or on OS X / Linux
-        > source activate slmenv

         # launch the gui
         > slmgen

-See complete usage notes in the `documentation <http://llspy.readthedocs.io/en/latest/slm.html>`_.
+See complete usage notes in the `documentation <http://llspy-slm.readthedocs.io/>`_.

 Bug Reports, Feature requests, etc...